logo

 If your baby has missed any vaccinations, don’t worry—catch-up doses are available!
 At the 6-month visit, your baby will typically receive vaccines for whooping cough, tetanus, diphtheria, and polio.

 If your baby has already started the rotavirus vaccine series, they may also get a follow-up dose at this time.
-Keeping up with the schedule ensures your baby gets the full protection they need, so it's important to check in with your paediatrician to stay on track.
+Keeping up with the schedule ensures your baby receives the full protection they need, so it's important to check in with your paediatrician to stay on track.

 Immunisations at 9 Months